 - 1. Status: Advisory to the faculty and to the administration, decision-making. - 2.
 Accountability: To the FGA. - 3.
-Composition: Vice President for Academic Affairs (ex-officio) or designee; five faculty members elected by the FGA, and one student from the student body.
+Composition: Provost (ex-officio) or designee; five faculty members elected by the FGA, and one student from the student body.
 Term of service is two years for faculty members with staggered rotation and one year for students.
 No more than one faculty member from an academic department can serve on the committee at the same time.
-If more than one is elected
+If more than one is

-- from an academic department, only the person with the highest vote shall serve.
+- elected from an academic department, only the person with the highest vote shall serve.
 All committee members, including ex-officio, have vote. - 4.
 Chairperson: A faculty member elected by all ongoing, newly elected members, and appointed members after results of FGA elections are publicized at the end of each spring semester and before the end of the academic year, which is the final May contract date.
 The chair must have completed at least three years of service under a full-time appointment at Fontbonne.

 - a.
 Recommend for FGA action: - i.
 Institution or elimination of General Education Requirements - ii.
 Additions, changes or elimination of General Education Foundations and Mission Core I courses - iii.
 Additions or eliminations of majors, minors, concentrations and certificates - iv.
 Changes in curriculum affecting more than two departments - v.
-Proposals for cooperation with non-collegiate organizations and inter-institutional courses and programs - vi.
+Proposals for cooperation with non-collegiate organizations and interinstitutional courses and programs - vi.
 Changes to department name b.
 Approve:

 - i.
 Course revisions, additions and eliminations, including General Education Pillars, Bridges, Diversity & Justice, and Writing Intensive courses - ii.
 Addition or elimination of course(s) required within a major, minor, concentration or certificate - iii.
 Modification of programs including required courses, required credit hours, minimum grade requirements, etc. - iv.
 Course credit hour and number changes - v.
 Courses submitted by those other than faculty - c.
 Receive and notify registrar of: - i.
-Changes to course title, description or other catalog information - ii.
-List of Dedicated Semester Courses to include course #, title and description - d.
-Receive and evaluate Academic Departmental Reviews in April and make recommendations to the department and VPAA based on the evaluation - e.
-Participate in Department Strategic Planning Review process by providing recommendations to VPAA and Academic Council on: - i.
+Changes to course title, description or other catalog information - d.
+Receive and evaluate Academic Departmental Reviews in April and make recommendations to the department and Provost based on the evaluation - e.
+Participate in Department Strategic Planning Review process by providing recommendations to Provost and Academic Council on: - i.
 Review of curriculum in degree programs - ii.
 Review of General Education Requirements - f.
-Advise VPAA and FGA on curricular implications related to additions, eliminations, restructuring or name changes to University departments or academic divisions - g.
-Communicate with Chairs/Directors of new programs to explain UCC reporting requirements - h.
+Advise Provost and FGA on curricular implications related to additions, eliminations, restructuring or name changes to University departments or academic divisions - g.
+Communicate with Chairs/Directors of new programs to explain UCC reporting requirements

+- h.
 Communicate with Office of Academic Affairs and Office of Academic Advising regarding updates to the General Education Curriculum. - 6.
 Meetings: Frequency determined by the members of the committee.
 The incoming committee will start to function at the beginning of the new academic year (FGA approved Oct.
-15, 2011).

-7. Budget: Office of Academic Affairs - expenses to be approved by the Vice President for Academic Affairs after consultation with the chairperson of the committee.
+15, 2011). - 7.
+Budget: Office of Academic Affairs expenses to be approved by the Provost after consultation with the chairperson of the committee.

-1.4.1.5.4 Undergraduate Academic Committee
+1.4.1.6.3 Undergraduate Academic Committee